 What about baby toothpaste with fluoride?

 It's natural to be concerned about your young baby swallowing baby toothpaste, whether it contains fluoride or not.
-Most children develop their spit reflex around the age of three years old, so your baby won't be able to brush their teeth like you quite yet.
+Most children develop their spit reflex around the age of three years old.
+That means your baby won't be able to brush their teeth like you quite yet.

 Minimize the risk by only using a smear of toothpaste, about the size of a grain of rice, when you first start brushing your baby's teeth.
 Parents who are really concerned about controlling how much fluoride their child swallows can opt for fluoride-free toothpaste.
 We'll give you some options for fluoride-free baby toothpaste further down.

 The video below has some good advice for brushing your baby or toddler's teeth—straight from the dentist's mouth!